Renewable Energy

 Geothermal systems are much more compact

-traditional systems, and out
+than traditional systems, and out

 of sight.
 No massive rooftop chillers requiring

-structural support, labor
+added structural support, labor

-construction costs.
+and construction costs.
 And no

 holes drilled in roofs to secure them, either,